-- Have advertised the job vacancy in Sweden and the EU.
+- Have advertised the job-vacancy in Sweden and within the EU.

 - Give the relevant union an opportunity to state an opinion on the terms of the offer of employment.

-You and the employer are responsible for showing the Migration Board that the requirements above have been met.
-You do this by completing the application form for employees and the employer completes the Offer of Employment form.
+You and the employer are responsible for showing the Swedish National Migration Board that the requirements above have been met.
+This is done when you comple the employee application-form, and your employer completes the employment-offer-form.

-The main rule is that people who want to work in Sweden must apply for a residence and work permit in the country of origin or another country outside Sweden in which you reside.
+The main rule is that if you want to work in Sweden, you must apply for a residence- and work-permit in your country of origin or another country outside Sweden in which you reside.